cloudify-cosmo/cloudify-rest-docs/content/_deployments.md

 Deletes a deployment.

-An error is raised if the deployment has any live node instances.
-In order to ignore this validation, the `ignore_live_nodes` argument in request body can be used.
+An error is raised if the deployment has any live node instances, or there are installations which depend on this deployment.
+In order to ignore this validation, the `force` argument in request body can be used.

 ### URI Parameters
 * `deployment-id`: The id of the deployment.